 Table 6 shows the results of eight additional measures representing a mixture of political and economic institutions.
-In column 1, we use the Polity 2 data from the Polity IV project to represent the influence of democratization, a regime type index whose values range from -10 to +10, so that a country with a higher degree of democracy has a higher non-negative Polity 2 score.
-The results show neither a direct effect of democratization on growth nor a threshold effect on the FDI-growth nexus.
-This may be due to its high variability compared to the other institutional variables.
-In columns 2 and 3, we include the influence of political rights and civil liberties, respectively, as alternative measures of political institutions sourced from the Freedom House.
-They range in value from 1 to 7, with 1 implying the best rights/liberties for the country while 7 the worst.
-Thus, higher values of these variables actually signify poor institutional quality.
-Controlling for these influences yields a negative and statistically significant direct impact on growth, implying that poorer (better) institutions reduce (enhance) growth.
-However, neither of these institutions exert a threshold effect on the FDI-growth nexus.
+In column 1, we use the Polity 2 data from the Polity IV project to represent the influence of democratisation, a regime type index whose values range from -10 to +10, so that a country with a higher degree of democracy has a higher non-negative Polity 2 score.
+The results show neither a direct effect of democratisation on growth nor a threshold effect on the FDI-growth nexus.

-&lt;sup>8 Using the classification suggested by Eicher and Leukert (2006), institutional variables used in columns 1-3 of Table 6 are classed as measures of political institutions while those used in columns 4-8 as economic institutions.
+&lt;sup>8Using the classification suggested by Eicher and Leukert (2006), institutional variables used in columns 1-3 of Table 6 are classed as measures of political institutions while those used in columns 4-8 as economic institutions.